-The Corporation's domestic dry-bulk vessels and product tankers operate primarily in the Great Lakes and the St. Lawrence Seaway.
-Declining water levels in ports in which the vessels load and unload have the effect of reducing cargo sizes and therefore reducing the profitability of these vessels.
+The Corporation's domestic dry-bulk vessels and product tankers operate primarily in the Great Lakes and the St. Lawrence River.
+Rising or declining water levels in ports in which the vessels load and unload have the effect of increasing or reducing cargo sizes and this affects the profitability of these vessels.

-Drops in water levels in the Great Lakes and the St. Lawrence Seaway, which the Corporation has no control over, could have a significant impact on the future operations and profitability of the domestic dry-bulk vessels and product tankers.
-During 2013, water levels in the Great Lakes recovered from record low levels seen in 2012.
+Drops in water levels in the Great Lakes and the St. Lawrence, which the Corporation has no control over, could have a significant impact on the future operations and profitability of the domestic dry-bulk vessels and product tankers.
+The heavy winter ice cover on most of the Upper Great Lakes in 2014 limited evaporation and above average precipitation amounts led to increasing lake levels throughout the year.
+By year-end, water levels were above 2013 levels and average long-term levels for the first time in over a decade.
+The US Army Corps of Engineers is forecasting water levels to remain at or above the long-term average at least the first half of 2015.